smudge/decks/railsconf-2022/slides.md

 we've actually open sourced our demo and personas framework.

 We've called the gem 'demo_mode'.
-It's a mountable Rails engine, so you just drop into your app, define a couple personas, and then enable the persona picker.
+It's a mountable Rails engine, that you just drop into your app, define a couple personas, and then you just enable the persona picker.

 You can pair it with WebValve, if you want, but you don't have to.
-And you can use FactoryBot if you want, but you don't have to.
+And you can use FactoryBot if you want, but you don't have to, if you have other ways of generating user accounts.
 -->

 ---